twitchard/borderdistance/README.md

 Nodejs 6+ is required to build.
 If this is not the system nodejs, I recommend [nvm](https://github.com/creationix/nvm).

+**First, see instructions below for downloading a map -- No GeoJSON is included in this repo**

 ```sh
 nvm use 6
 npm install